quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 ## Preparation

-Clone the [lesson repo](https://github.com/su-ntu-ctp/6m-software-2.8-uni-data-flow.git) from GitHub.
+Fork and clone the [lesson repo](https://github.com/su-ntu-ctp/6m-software-2.8-uni-data-flow.git) from GitHub.
 Change to the `app` folder copy the `begin` sub-folder into a working folder, e.g. `work`.
 Change into your work folder and start the React app.

 ```
 cd work